TrevorBivi/Old-School-RuneScape-Bot-API/README.md

 # Old-School-RuneScape-Bot-API
-_I take no responsibility for any bans or other negative  that come of using this_
+_I take no responsibility for any bans or other damages that come of using this_

 #### Human input required files
 Human input API needs recordings for human mouse movements.
 Some prerecorded ones can be downloaded here.
 Put them in root.